 - They will investigate your claim and send you a written decision about liability.
 According to the city’s website, it takes 4 to 6 weeks to reach a decision.

 You have a right to compensation for injuries caused by the government or a government employee.
 You don’t have to fear living with injuries you were not responsible for just because the government makes a claim harder for you.
-Sam & Ash, LLP are reputable personal injury attorneys who will make sure your voice is heard.
+Sam & Ash Injury Law are reputable personal injury attorneys who will make sure your voice is heard.
 We want to hear how we can help.
 Call us free any time at 1 (800) 304-2000.